5axes/CustomSupportCylinder/README.md

 ## How to use

-- Load a model in Cura and select it
+* Load a model in Cura and select it

-- Click on the "Custom Supports Cylinder" button on the left toolbar
+* Click on the "Custom Supports Cylinder" button on the left toolbar
+* With the 5 buttons in the plugin windows, it's possible to switch the geometry between a cylinder, a tube, a cubic, an abutment or a custom support.
-- Change the value for the support *Size* in numeric input field in the tool panel if necessary
+* Change the value for the support *Size* in numeric input field in the tool panel if necessary

-- Change the value for the support *Angle* in numeric input field in the tool panel if necessary **(Version 1.0.03)**
+* Change the value for the support *Angle* in numeric input field in the tool panel if necessary **(Version 1.0.03)**

-- Change the value for the support *Interior size* in numeric input field in the tool panel if necessary **(Version 2.2.0 for Tube support)**
+* Change the value for the support *Interior size* in numeric input field in the tool panel if necessary **(Version 2.2.0 for Tube support)**

 ![Numeric input field in the tool panel](./images/option_n.jpg)